Banana Fritters

 Instructions

 • Peel the bananas and place in a large bowl.
-Mash with a wooden spoon or potato masher to form a paste (it will have lumps in it and that’s okay).
+Mash with a fork or potato masher to form a paste (it will have lumps in it and that's okay).

 • Add the rest of the ingredients into the bowl except the oil for frying.
 Mix until just combine to form a batter.
 The batter will be light and drippy.

 • Place tablespoonfuls of the batter into the pan (if you have a small cookie scoop, use it to drop the batter into the oil).
 Do not overcrowd the pan.
 Let the fritters cook until golden.
 Flip to the other side and let them cook until golden too.
-Remove and place on paper towel to absorb excess oil.
-Repeat process with the rest of the batter.
+Remove and place on paper towels to absorb the excess oil.
+Repeat process with the rest of the batter, allowing the oil to heat up a little more each time.

-• Enjoy for breakfast with some tea, or as a snack, or serve with chocolate sauce as a dessert.
+• Enjoy for breakfast with some tea, or as a snack, or serve sprinkled with powdered sugar as a dessert.

 Notes

-1. You could use a cookie scoop to easily drop the batter into the oil.
+1. Use a small cookie scoop to easily drop the batter into the oil.

 3. Sprinkle confectioner’s sugar on the fritters if you want to enjoy them sweet.
 They could also be served with sweet dipping sauces like chocolate sauce or caramel sauce.